 About tween animation

-Like most things in Flash, animation does not require any ActionScript.
+Like most things in Animate (formerly Flash Professional CC), animation does not require any ActionScript.
 However, you can create animation with ActionScript if you choose.

 Drawing on the Stage